tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 .. figure::images/restrain_ligands.jpg

+**(NOTE: Validation and restraint markups are only drawn for real atoms, not their symmetry ghosts.)**

 By default, polar ligand atoms will receive distance restraints (represented by a cyan bar) to all other polar atoms within 4Å, and ligand residues with fewer than four distance restraints will be supplemented with position restraints